-Made of 1,216 bronze droplets, the two Kinetic Rain sculptures in Terminal 1 are the latest addition to Changi Airport’s collection of art installations and displays.
+Made of 1,216 bronze droplets, the two Kinetic Rain sculptures in Terminal 1 is one of Changi Airport’s collection of art installations and displays.
 Measuring 9.8 metres by 4 metres, each sculpture can form 16 different shapes ranging from abstract art forms to recognisable patterns including an aeroplane, a hot air balloon, a kite and even a dragon.
 The design element in each shape shows the movement of flight through slow, fluid movements.

 Each droplet weighs 180 grams and is made of lightweight aluminium with a hollow centre.
 The droplets are specially coated with polished copper to prevent the surface from oxidisation or rust.
 Depending on the shape of the art form, the droplets travel a maximum distance of 7.3 metres from the ceiling to the lowest point of the pattern.